 Platinum Cards and certain others also receive 1 status point per $200-$250 spent which will help you inch your way to the next membership tier quicker.
 As a frequent flyer, this is the feature which makes me want one of these cards.

 Air New Zealand has a tool on their website to compare credit card benefits.

 Discounted Koru Memberships and joining fee waivers

 Unless your work is paying for your Koru Membership, these exclusive memberships are crazy expensive at full price (joining fee of $255 plus $694 for a 12 month membership).
 Certain cards waive the Koru Club joining fee and give you $145 off the standard 12 month membership rate, which amounts to a large proportion of the annual card fee.

 My love of Air New Zealand’s Koru Lounges is no secret.
 My boyfriend kindly transferred a couple of Lounge Passes earnt through his credit card spend to me as my Christmas present, plus I received two complementary passes of my own for the year as a silver airpoints member.

 You can experience a little Koru hospitality when you fly domestically with Air New Zealand between 4.30 and 7pm Monday to Friday with Koru hour, where cheese and crackers are served along with New Zealand wines, beer and L&P. It will make you wish you were a member if you don’t already!

-Depending on the Airpoints Credit Card you may receive Airpoints advances, non-expiry of Airpoints dollars, free flights, Koru passes, gifting ability or valet parking vouchers.
+Depending on the Airpoints Credit Card you may receive Airpoints advances, non-expiry of Airpoints dollars, travel insurance, gifting ability or valet parking vouchers.
 Loyalty pays dividends.
-This comparison table may be of interest.

 Do you have a credit card linked to an airline rewards scheme?
 Does it change your spending habits?